The Power of Socially Responsible Investing and ESG Ratings

 community involvement, and human rights policies.
 Companies that prioritize fair labor

-practices or contribute positively to society could score better here.
+practices or contribute positively to society could score better here. - Governance (G): Governance evaluates a company’s leadership, transparency, and

 ethical standards.
 Factors such as board diversity, executive pay structures, and